|

 Crime time

 Crime traditionally increases during the holiday season, and cybercrime is no different.
 The malware writers, spammers and scammers are out in force.
 They’ve recently hit “Odnoklassniki” with this message: “Hi!
 I’ve got a New year surprise for you [emoticon] send 2133 279 (must be with a space) to 4460 and you’ll be pleasantly surprised!
-If you don’t take a look, I’ll be very grouchy with you [emoticon]” ...
+If you don’t take a look, I’ll be very grouchy with you [emoticon]” This message is clearly designed to make the bad guys a bit of holiday cash: an SMS sent to the number given in the message costs between $5 and $12 dollars, depending on the mobile service provider. ...

 Facebook: money mule or credit card